Test Building: History

+The building was conceived by Skiles and Donald Test to honor their father, Charles Test, after he had died in 1910.
+The elder Test had been president of the National Motor Vehicle Company in Indianapolis.

 The building was constructed in 1925.
 It was initially planned to be entirely a parking garage apart from ground-level stores, but met with controversy due to perceived danger to pedestrians and traffic congestion.

 It was listed on the National Register of Historic Places in 1983.